terra-campaigns/unsettled/directory/Sigisfarne/Drake.md

 - Escorting caravans or tracking fugitives.
 Takes job on to use his blade and horse.
 - He has respect for the dead.
 - Has worked with [Stone](Stone.md) in the past.

+Horned Knight: Gained the respect of the horned knight in a race.
+You might be recognised by other fae.